joekreu/basic_pcp/README.md

-In addition, a special `$BEGIN` token is placed at the beginning, and an `$END` token is placed at the end of the token sequence. `$BEGIN` and `$END` can act as a kind of _operators_ in the process of parsing.
+In addition, a special `$BEGIN` token is placed at the beginning, and an `$END` token is placed at the end of the token sequence. `$BEGIN` and `$END` can act as a kind of _operator_ in the process of parsing.
 A negative _rbp_ is assigned to `$BEGIN` and a negative _lbp_ to `$END`.

 Insertion of tokens is done during the tokenization, i.e., by the _tokenizer_.